erikngigi/Dotfiles/scripts/.scripts/aws-s3-integrity-check/README.md

    * If the file size is smaller than 8MG, it will generate a simple MD5 digest value.

+   * If the file size is bigger than 8MG, it will make a request to a [s3md5](https://github.com/antespi/s3md5) function (author: [Antonio Espinosa](https://github.com/antespi)) which will apply the same algorithm as AWS does: it will split the file into 8MG little parts, generate the MD5 hash of each little part and generate the final MD5 digest number from the set of individual MD5 hashes.

 3. Retrieve the ETag value from the same file stored on the S3 bucket.

 4. Compare the retrieved ETag value with the one the script has just generated.